 Volvo kept on growing and they aimed for more innovations in safety and well-being.
 They developed a device called the “Lambda Sond”, in 1976, which helped contribute to a cleaner environment.
 It was an oxygen-sensing probe that was only the size of a finger, it helped Volvo to reduce harmful exhaust emissions by 90%.
 Nowadays, most petrol-engine cars are fitted with a Lambda Sond.

-Another major breakthrough for Volvo in car safety was the development of their side impact protection system in 1991.
-This was integrated into the car’s design an included an extraordinarily strong structure and energy-absorbing materials on the interior, a cross member in the floor and even reinforced seats.
+Another major breakthrough for Volvo in-car safety was the development of its side impact protection system in 1991.
+This was integrated into the car’s design and included an extraordinarily strong structure and energy-absorbing materials on the interior, a cross member in the floor and even reinforced seats.
 Three years later, in 1994, they added side-impact airbags to their system which only improved their safety further.
 Another four years later saw the inclusion of the inflatable curtain.
 This ran from the front of the car cabin to the rear.
 When a side impact collision occurs, it inflates and absorbs 75% of the energy that is generated when the head is thrown sideways.

 In 2002, SUVs were beginning to get increasingly popular, so Volvo set their eyes on developing a roll-over protection system.
-This was addressed from two points: the first was ti improve their cars’ safety structure by toughening up the roof with boron steel.
-For the second point, Volvo enhanced the stability in their SUVs by creating an advanced electronic roll stability control system.
+This was addressed from two points: the first was to improve their cars’ safety structure by toughening up the roof with boron steel.
+For the second point, Volvo enhanced the stability in its SUVs by creating an advanced electronic roll stability control system.

 More innovations came in 2008 when Volvo noted that most traffic accidents take place at speeds up to roughly 19mph.
 They created their City Safety system which uses laser detection to determine whether a collision with the car in front is likely, and then if the driver doesn’t brake, the car will do it itself.
 This incredible system can also work up to speeds of around 31mph as well.